Squiblydoo/certReport/README.md

 This tool is intended to reduce the load of effort required to report authenticode certificates.
 It is intended to take the smallest amount of effort from the reporter, but provide the certificate authority with most the information they need to make a decision.
 When possible, it is recommended to augment the report with your own findings to help the certificate provider know what suspicious indicators you found.

 As of version 2, we have added support to use VirusTotal API.
 In order to allow for VirusTotal API, we have added additional functions.
 The default behavior of cert report is to query MalwareBazaar, which does not require an API key.

+In version 3, we have added a SQLite database which stores information about the reports.
+This can be used for personal reference but also augments the report.
+See information in the database section below for more information!

 ## Installing
 Use pip! `pip install certReport` or `pip3 install certReport`